My name is Mathias Alberton

 Whilst studying for my BSc in Sport Psychology, I founded Martial Attitude C.I.C. to create a new type of training and support informed by BPS's best practices and perspectives.

-In Spring 2024, I have attended the European Network of Young Sport Psychologists annual conference in Tallin, Estonia, and the International Sport Psychology Conference in Bucharest, Romania, to present my study on fear and anxiety in professional boxing.
+I have attended the European Network of Young Sport Psychologists annual conference in Tallin, Estonia (2024), and the International Sport Psychology Conference in Bucharest, Romania (2024 and 2025), to present my study on fear and anxiety in professional boxing, and my study on "Touch Exchange", confidence and blindness.

 My role as a trainee Sport Psychologist is to support athletes and sport organisations identify their needs and fulfil their potential, for a healthier living and outstanding performance.